joshbegley/nyt-latest/README.md

 `Lilly Singh caught some flak for what online critics called cringey interviews before the Screen Actors Guild Awards ceremony.
 The job may be tougher than it looks.`\
 https://nytimes.com/2025/02/24/style/red-carpet-host-sag-awards-oscars.html

-**NHL reduces Ryan Hartman's suspension to 8 games — hopes it's a 'wake-up call' for Wild forward**\
+**NHL reduces Ryan Hartman's suspension to 8 games, hopes it's a 'wake-up call' for Wild forward**\
 `Commissioner Gary Bettman wrote he hopes Hartman will "reevaluate his conduct on the ice and make positive changes to his game."`\
 https://nytimes.com/athletic/6151465/2025/02/24/ryan-hartman-loses-suspension-appeal-wild/